 - In Magical Girl Lyrical Nanoha A's Portable : The Gears of Destiny, the Dark Pieces of Rynith and Precia kill each other in the final stage of their Chapter, regardless of who you choose for their duel.

 - Near the end of Yakuza 4, Katsuragi shoots Yasuko in the back, resulting in a fatal wound.
 However before her death, she manages to retaliate by popping a headshot right back at Katsuragi.

-- In Cernd's epilogue for Baldur's Gate: Throne of Bhaal, it turns out this is how he dies.
+- In Cernd's epilogue for Baldur's Gate II: Throne of Bhaal, it turns out this is how he dies.
 The killed killer is his son, who went on an anti-druid rampage due to his disgust at being neglected in favor of Cernd's druidic calling his entire life.

 - In the multiplayer of Grand Theft Auto V, Players will often find themselves at the mercy of each other's murder, whether it be a mutual stabbing, shooting, or bombing; and sometimes more creative.
 Mutual kills occur more than often when two players spawn beside one another, face-to-face, and usually end up killing each other simultaneously.
 Another example being when I witnessed Player A drive towards Player B in a truck.
 Player B opened fire, killing Player A, but not before the truck flattened Player B, who became trapped under the wheel.

 - In FTL: Faster Than Light, it is possible for the player to kill the Final Boss while being destroyed at the same time, or even slightly after the player ship is destroyed.
 It still counts as a victory.

 - Can potentially happen in I Wanna be the GB , and it's hilariously done in this video.
 The player's screaming rant became quite the Memetic Mutation among Chilean gamers.